Cubital tunnel syndrome

 Wearing an elbow splint

-We may recommend keeping your elbow a little straighter at night time when sleeping.
+We may recommend keeping your elbow a little straighter when sleeping.
 This will reduce the stretch on your ulnar nerve, which can happen when your elbow and arm are curled up at night.

 Splint in place on the arm, covering the area from midway up the forearm to midway up the upper arm